 Compostable and biodegradable plastics are terminologies used in a specific situation depending on how organic materials break down.

-Both of them are eco-friendly and very critical in terms of how they’re used.
+Both are eco-friendly and very critical in terms of how they’re used.

 Telling them apart is easy; compostable plastics are biodegradable in composting situations, while other plastics degrade in landfills and glycolytic digesters.